jemberton/snippets/Obsidian Test Note.md

  - "CSS: Cascading Stylesheet"
 ---

-This is a note that is used to test themes, custom CSS, plugins, and anything else you might use in Obsidian.
+This is a note that is used to test themes (built for universal), custom CSS, plugins, and anything else you might use in Obsidian.
 Use this note to showcase all the elements used in Obsidian Markdown!
 Feel free to add anything to this note and keep it in your vault for the future!
+It can be used in light and/or dark themes!

 This note also serves as a manual on using each of the elements displayed.
 It is easy to switch between the editor/source view and the reading view to see how the element was generated and how it will appear when rendered!